ibm-cloud-docs/monitoring/iam.md

 Use the following table to identify the platform role and the service role that you must grant a user in the {{site.data.keyword.cloud_notm}} to work in the Sysdig UI or to make REST API calls:

-**Every user must have 1 policy defined that specifies if that user can work in the Sysdig UI, and can make REST API calls.**
-{: important}

 * The **platform scope** controls the number of instances to which the policy apply.
 * The **platform role** determines if the user can see Sysdig instances in the {{site.data.keyword.cloud_notm}}.
 * The **service role** determines the permissions a user have to work Sysdig.